 We try to accommodate the best we can in terms of kitten prices, but please be aware of the much time, care, and attention that has been invested in these kittens by us to ensure their health and potential to be great pets.
 Nonetheless, running a quality breeding program has its increased expenses like that of food, medical care, and needed supplies which varies depending on the breeders location of residence.
 Owning quality breeding lines also runs a big responsibility in that we can continue to provide the best kittens for the future.
 Quality under a breeding program is defined as: A responsible breeding program, genetically sound lines, healthy cats, personality and eye color.

-Our prices vary depending on the quality, demand, color point and hair length of available kittens:
+Our prices vary depending on the individual quality, demand, color point and hair length of available kittens:

 Rarer Color points-

-Rarer points such as Red points and Ivory points are on a available base only and demand a higher price due to higher costs of importing breeding stock, as well as a more intense breeding program specific to the rare points.
-Contact me for more information on pricing and availability.
+Rarer points such as Red points and Ivory points demand a higher price due to higher costs of importing breeding stock, as well as a more intense breeding program specific to the rare points, and availability.
+Prices range from $1550-$1,800.00